bchellew15/bchellew15.github.io/_posts/2024-11-01-jigsaw-puzzle-solver.markdown

 # Display

+The final step is to construct the completed puzzle image.
+The information about which pieces  are connected must be translated into a set of coordinates for each piece.
+The pieces might also need to be rotated slightly, despite efforts to align them when taking the pictures.

-Even after we know which pieces connect to which, it's not trivial to place each piece in the correct location in the completed puzzle image.
-My first approach was to place the pieces on an evenly spaced grid based on the size of the first piece.
+I first tried placing the pieces on an evenly spaced grid based on the size of the first piece.
 But the pieces can have different widths and heights, so this leaves many gaps and overlaps.
-The pieces might also need to be rotated a little, despite efforts to align them when taking the pictures.

-My next thought was to place pieces based on the core rectangles found in the processing step, lining up the centers of the core edges.
+Next I tried placing pieces based on the core rectangles found in the processing step, lining up the centers of the core edges.
 This is an improvement, but there are still corrections that need to be made.
-These corrections can be calculated from the shift and rotation that resulted in the best score between the pieces.
+Those corrections can be calculated from the shift and rotation that resulted in the best score between the pieces.
 The rotation correction is added to the actual rotation applied to the neighboring pieces.

 When placing a piece in a slot, its position could be determined based on the piece above the slot or the piece to the left of the slot.
 In theory both of these options would result in the same placement, but in practice the neighboring pieces are not perfectly placed and the corrections are not exact.
 I chose to calculate a position and rotation angle based on each of the neighboring pieces and take the average.

-The piece outline contour is used to create a mask so that only the relevant pixels are copied using the `copyTo` function.
+Each piece is copied to its spot in the final image using the `copyTo` function.
+The piece outline contour is used to create a mask so that only the relevant pixels are copied .

 Finally, any remaining gaps are filled using a median filter.
-Here is the completed puzzle:
+Here is a completed puzzle:

 ![completed puzzle]({{ site.baseurl }}/images/fill_gaps.png)

 There is an option to superimpose the corresponding image number on each piece.
-If the pieces are numbered in advance - for example, by writing numbers on the back with a sharpie - this allows the user to easily assemble the physical puzzle.
+If the pieces are numbered in advance - for example, by writing numbers on the back with a sharpie - the user can easily assemble the physical puzzle.

 ![fill gaps]({{ site.baseurl }}/images/numbers.png){: height="150"}